-, Accredita tion Yea r 2019 2020 2021 2022 ASEP Accountability Indicator Reportin g Period Measure 2017- 2018 2018- 2019 2019- 2020 2020- 2021 1.
-Certifcation Exams Pass rate for pedagogy and professional responsibilities (PPR) exams on the first two attempts.
-85% 90% 90% 90% Pass rate for non-PPR exams related to candidates' declared fields on the first two attempts.
-75% 80% 85% 90% Principal appraisal of first-year teachers Percentage of first-year teachers designated as Sufficiently Prepared or Well Prepared.
-75% 80% 85% 90% Improvement in student achievement Achievement and achievement growth of students taught by teachers in first 3 years.
-Indica itor unde r develop ment 4a.
-Frequency and duration of field observations 38 Percentage of candidates on internship and clinical teaching experiences who received the required number of field observations of required duration.
-95% 95% 95% 95% 4b.
-Quality of field supervision Percentage of candidates on internship and clinical teaching experiences who rate field supervision as Frequently or Always/Almost Always providing the components of structural guidance and support.
-90% 90% 90% 90% 5.
-Satisfaction of new teachers Percentage of new teachers who report that they were Sufficiently or Well Prepared by their educator preparation program at the end of their first year of teaching. followi andard to ng the 3 pilot stu
+Accreditation Year 2018 2019 2020 2021 2022 Reporting Period ASEP Accountability Indicator Measure 2016 2017 2017 2018 2018 2019 2019 2020 2020 2021 1.
+Percent of Completers' pass rate for all certification exams related to their declared field.
+80% - completers passing certification examinations Pass rate for pedagogy and professional responsibilities (PPR) exams on the first two attempts.
+80% reporting purposes only 85% 90% 90% 90% examinations Pass rate for non-PPR exams related to candidates' declared fields on the first two attempts.
+70% reporting purposes only 75% 80% 85% 90% Principal appraisal of first-year teachers Percentage of first-year teachers designated as Sufficiently Prepared or Well Prepared.
+70% reporting purposes only 75% 80% 85% 90% Improvement in student achievement Achievement and achievement growth of students taught by teachers in first 3 years.
+Indicator under development 4a.
+Frequency and duration of field Percentage of candidates on internship who received the required number of field observations of required duration.
+95% - - observations 35 Percentage of candidates on internship and clinical teaching experiences who received the required number of field observations of required duration.
+95% reporting purposes only 95% 95% 95% 95% 4b.
+Quality of field supervision Percentage of candidates on internship who rate field supervision as Frequently or Always/Almost always providing the components of structural guidance and support.
+85% reporting purposes only - - - Percentage of candidates on internship and clinical teaching experiences who rate field supervision as Frequently or Always/Almost Always providing the components of structural guidance and support.
+85% reporting purposes only 90% 90% 90% 90% Satisfaction of new teachers Percentage of new teachers who report that they were Sufficiently or Well Prepared by their educator preparation program at the end of their first year of teaching.
+Performance standard to be set following the 2016-2017 pilot study. g the

-38 See Exhibit B2 for more information.
+35 See Exhibit B2 for more information.